pwnjack/prime/README.md

 	npm install

-Install default packages (Bootstrap + jQuery + Modernizr)
+Install default packages (Bootstrap + jQuery + Modernizr):

 	bower install

 ## Usage

-Install your own packages
+Install your own packages:

 	bower install --save <package-name>

-Start to develop
+Start to develop your project:

 	gulp

-When you are done, build for production
+When you are done, build for production:

 	gulp build

 ## More commands

-If you add dependencies later on, run this command to inject references in your HTML
+If you add more dependencies later on, run this command to inject their reference tags in your HTML

 	gulp inject

-To restart the webserver when it stops (after injection or in case of syntax errors)
+Restart the live-preview webserver (In case of post-injection or syntax errors in your code)

 	gulp serve

 ## Workflow

-Simply work on the /app folder while previewing it in your favorite browser, when ready to deploy your app use the build command and inside the /dist folder you'll find your fully optimized webapp ready to be published.
+Simply work on the /app folder while previewing it in your favorite browser, when ready to deploy your app just use the <coed>gulp build</code> command and you'll find your production-optimized webapp into the /dist folder, ready to be published.